varusan/pleroma/docs/installation/openbsd_en.md

 	#tcp { nodelay, sack, socket buffer 65536, backlog 128 } # Uncomment and adjust as you see fit
 	tls ciphers "ECDHE-ECDSA-AES256-GCM-SHA384:ECDHE-RSA-AES256-GCM-SHA384:ECDHE-ECDSA-CHACHA20-POLY1305:ECDHE-RSA-CHACHA20-POLY1305"
 	tls ecdhe secp384r1

-	# Forward some paths to the local server (as pleroma won't respond to them as you might want)
-	pass request quick path "/robots.txt" forward to <httpd_server>

 	# Append a bunch of headers
 	match request header append "X-Forwarded-For" value "$REMOTE_ADDR" # This two header and the next one are not strictly required by pleroma but adding them won't hurt